China's troubled Xinjiang hit by more violence: state media

-BEIJING (Reuters) - More than a hundred people, riding motorbikes and wielding knives, attacked a police station in China’s ethnically divided western region of Xinjiang, state media said on Saturday, in the latest unrest to hit the region in the past week.
+BEIJING (Reuters) - More than a hundred people, riding motorbikes and wielding knifes, attacked a police station in China’s ethnically divided western region of Xinjiang, state media said on Saturday, in the latest unrest to hit the restive region in the past week.

 The attack in the remote desert city of Hotan, a heavily ethnic Uighur area, comes two days after the region’s deadliest unrest in four years that resulted in the deaths of 35 people.
 China called the incident a “terrorist attack”.